-AECOM identified 17 new sites during the archaeological survey.
+AECOM identified 19 new sites during the archaeological survey.
 Additionally, AECOM revisited the mapped locations of the five previously recorded sites; AECOM was unable to detect evidence of the four previously recorded sites present in the transmission line ROW (1Ct240, 1Ct247, 1Ct324, and 1Ct407) during the current survey.
 AECOM did examine and find additional resources at 1Ct459 within the proposed Project Site.
-Of the 17 new sites AECOM identified during the archaeological survey, seven are recommended as potentially eligible for the NRHP.
-The remaining ten newly identified sites are recommended as not eligible and no further work is recommended.
+Of the 19 new sites AECOM identified during the archaeological survey, seven are recommended as potentially eligible for the NRHP.
+The remaining 12 newly identified sites are recommended as not eligible and no further work is recommended.
 Table 3.8-1 presents a summary of the sites recorded and revisited during the current survey and the NRHP eligibility recommendations for each.
-AECOM also identified 78 isolated finds (IFs) within the proposed Project Site, but no IFs were identified in the transmission line ROW.
+AECOM also identified 45 isolated finds (IFs) within the proposed Project Site, but no IFs were identified in the transmission line ROW.
 All of the IFs are recommended as not eligible and no further work is recommended.
 Table 3.8-2 presents a summary of the IFs identified during the current survey and the NRHP recommendations for each (AECOM 2019).
-TVA has initiated consultation with the SHPO and federally-recognized Indian tribes with respect to the findings of the archaeological survey.
-Results of the consultation will be reported in the Final EA.
+TVA initiated consultation with the SHPO and federally-recognized Indian tribes with respect to the findings of the archaeological survey.
+On 10 September 2019, the Chickasaw Nation accepted the invitation to consult and concurred with TVA's findings.
+On 4 November 2019, the SHPO concurred with TVA's findings.
+The consultation documentation is included in Appendix F.